Oaklandish marries civic pride

-Evolving from a street art campaign highlighting Oakland historical figures, to a scaling, multi-channel
+Evolving from a street art campaign highlighting Oakland’s historical figures, to a multichannel retail business,

 Born out of a public art project in 2000, Oaklandish evolved into an apparel and retail company six years later to reflect Oakland’s identity while celebrating “local love and original Oakland charm.”

 Their sales channels evolved as well, starting with a camper van they dubbed “the rig” for a physical store, adding an online Magento store, and then opening a traditional retail location in downtown Oakland.

 All the way, Oaklandish kept their mission at the center of their business model, partnering with local non-profits and donating 10% of proceeds from these collaborative shirts to support local community projects and grassroots initiatives.